 The cost of motorcycle hire in Pattaya ranges from about 150 – 250 Baht per day for a 100 – 125cc motorbike such as Honda wave, a Mio, and other bikes in that style and size.
 Basically, the bigger the bike the more you will pay, if you hire a 1000cc Super Bike or a Harley Davidson in Pattaya you will likely pay as much as 1000 Baht per day.
-You can get cheaper motorbike rental in Pattaya if you hire a motorbike long term, If you hire a motorbike in Pattaya for a week or a month you should get a considerable discount, monthly rental fees for a Honda Wave or similar bike are as cheap as 2500 Baht per month.
-A deposit is usually expected, which you get back providing there is no damage to the bike, the amount of deposit for your average Honda Wave style bike may be up to 1000 baht, or if you hire long term, say a month, the deposit might be the equivalent of a months motorbike hire.
+You can get cheaper motorbike rental in Pattaya if you hire a motorbike long term.
+If you hire a motorbike over a week or a month period you should get a considerable discount, monthly rental fees for a Honda Wave or similar bike are as cheap as 2500 Baht per month.
+A deposit is usually expected, which you get back providing there is no damage to the bike.
+The amount of deposit for your average Honda Wave style bike may be up to 1000 baht, or if you hire long term, say a month, the deposit might be the equivalent of a months motorbike hire.

 What do I need to hire a motorcycle in Pattaya.

 In theory, all you need to hire a motorbike is a copy of your passport and details of your address in Pattaya, some of the Pattaya motorcycle rental vendors may ask to keep your passport, be very careful about this, try and use a vendor who will accept a photocopy.
 I say in theory because the law and insurance matters can be a grey area, but most vendors will not ask you for a license of any form, ‘although legally you are advised to have one.
 This may be different in the case of bigger bikes, and the vendor may not let you hire the bike unless you can prove you have some experience.
 In reality, you should have a motorcycle license from your home country, and an International Driving Permit.

 Safely and legally hire a motorcycle in Pattaya.